-How to use Microsoft Authenticator:
+How to use Microsoft Authenticator

-Setup for Microsoft accounts:
+Setup for Microsoft accounts

 - Log in with your Microsoft account credentials in the Microsoft Authenticator app.
 This should be your first prompt upon opening the app for the first time.
-Simply select “Personal account” or “Work or school account” to log into your Microsoft account.
+Select Personal account or Work or school account to log into your Microsoft account.

-Setup for non-Microsoft accounts:
+Setup for non-Microsoft accounts

 This varies from website to website, but the general idea remains the same.
 It’s a fairly straightforward process.
-You can prepare the Microsoft Authenticator app for the task by tapping the three dot menu button in the Microsoft Authenticator app and selecting the “Add account” option.
-From there, select the “Other account” option and prepare to follow the below steps.
+You can prepare the Microsoft Authenticator app for the task by tapping the three-dot menu button in the Microsoft Authenticator app and selecting the Add account option.
+Select the Other account option and prepare to follow the below steps.

 - Return to the website where it should ask you if you want two-factor authentication via text and email or with an application.
 Select the application option.

-- You will either see a QR code on your screen or a six digit code.
+- You will either see a QR code on your screen or a six-digit code.
 Use the Microsoft Authenticator app to scan the QR code.

 - Alternatively, the site may give you a code to enter instead of a QR code.
-Not a problem!
-Go back into the app and tap the “Or Enter Code Manually” option on the bottom of the page.
-Give your account a name first so you know which one it is and enter the code beneath it.
+Go back into the app and tap the Or Enter Code Manually option at the bottom of the page.
+Give your account a name first to know which one it is, and enter the code beneath it.

-That’s it, really.
 The Microsoft account setup is something you should only have to do a single time.
 Meanwhile, you can add whatever online accounts you want by repeating the non-Microsoft account steps on all of your other accounts.

 From there, using the app is very easy.
 When prompted, you log in with your email or username and password on non-Microsoft websites and enter the six-digit code from the Microsoft Authenticator app.
 Microsoft websites need you to add your username and it’ll then ask you for a code from the app.